nansencenter/django-geo-spaas-harvesting/README.md

 This application is composed of three main components:

+- providers: offer an interface to search for data.
+Use crawlers and ingester.
-- crawlers: explore data repositories and find URLs of useful datasets
+- crawlers: explore data repositories and find the metadata of useful datasets
-- ingesters: given the URL of a given dataset, fetches its metadata and writes it to the database
+- ingester: write metadata to the database
-- harvesters: orchestrates crawlers and harvesters to get metadata from various repositories

 More details below.

 #### Crawlers

-The role of crawlers is to explore a data repository and find the URLs of the relevant datasets.
+The role of crawlers is to explore a data repository and find the metadata of relevant datasets.

-They are iterables which, given a data repository URL, return the URLs found when exploring this repository.
+They are iterables which, given a data repository URL, return the metadata found when exploring this repository.

-The currently available crawlers are:

-- Local files
-- OpenDAP
-- THREDDS
-- FTP
-- Copernicus Scihub's OpenSearch API
-- Creodias REST API
+To extract the relevant metadata from the raw metadata, most crawlers use the [metanorm](https://github.com/nansencenter/metanorm) library.

-#### Ingesters
+#### Ingester

-The role of ingesters is to write to the database the relevant metadata about the datasets found by crawlers.
+The role of the ingester is to write to the database the metadata found by crawlers.

-Given the URL of a dataset, an ingester fetches the metadata from this URL, normalizes it into the format needed for GeoSPaaS, and writes it into the database.

 The tasks of an ingester are primarily I/O bound, so they are multi-threaded.
-Two thread pools are
-used:

-- one contains threads which fetch and normalize the metadata
-- the other contains threads which write it to the database

-The threads of the first thread pool put the normalized metadata in a queue.
-The threads which write to the database read from this queue.

-To extract the relevant metadata from the raw metadata, most ingesters use the [metanorm](https://github.com/nansencenter/metanorm) library.

-The currently available ingesters are:

-- DDX ingester: uses the DDX metadata provided by OpenDAP repositories
-- THREDDS ingester: DDX ingester adapted to the particular case of THREDDS repositories
-- Copernicus OData API ingester: specific to the OData API from Copernicus API hub
-- Creodias EO finder API: specific to Creodias' search API
-- URL ingester: returns hard coded metadata for known URLs
-- Nansat ingester: uses [Nansat](https://github.com/nansencenter/nansat) to open a local or remote file and get its metadata

-#### Harvesters
+#### Providers

-The role of harvesters is to aggregate crawlers and ingesters into an element which can be used to harvest data from a given provider.
+The role of a Provider object is to offer an interface for searching through the data of a particular data provider (Creodias, CMEMS, NASA's PO.DAAC, etc.).

-Each harvester has at least two attributes:

-- a list of crawlers
-- an ingester

-The harvester iterates over each of the crawlers and feeds the URLs to the ingester.

-The currently available harvesters are:

-- PO.DAAC harvester: harvests VIIRS and MODIS data from NASA's PO.DAAC repository (maybe more, but these are the only one which are tested)
-- OSISAF harvester: harvests THREDDS repositories
-- FTP harvester: harvests FTP repositories
-- Copernicus Sentinel harvester: harvests Sentinel 1, 2 and 3 data from the Copernicus API Hub
-- Creodias harvester: harvests Sentinel-3 data from Creodias
-- Local harvester: harvests local files using Nansat

-#### The `harvest.py` script

-The entry point of this application is the [harvest.py](./geospaas_harvesting/harvest.py) script.
-It takes care of several tasks:

-- based on the configuration file, instantiate and run each harvester in a separate process so that each data repository can be harvested in parallel.
-- when receiving a SIGTERM or SIGINT signal, shut down the harvesters gracefully.